 When it comes to tailgating, dishes that are big on flavor and simplicity are the absolute best.
 Today I’m making my gang’s favorite bean dip.
-I love this dish because it can be made and transported to your tailgating location in the slow cooker.
+I love this dish because it can be made in the slow cooker.
 All you have to do is combine the ingredients and cook.
-It doesn’t get any easier than that and it is sure to be a hit with your game day gang, especially as the weather begins to cool.
+It doesn’t get any easier than that and it is sure to be a hit with your game day gang.

 You can vary the beans to suit your palate or use what you have available in your pantry.
 I like using both refried beans and whole beans to add a little texture.
-It’s safe to eat cold, so be sure to taste it before cooking to be sure the seasonings are as you would like them to be.
+It’s safe to eat cold, so be sure to taste it before cooking to be sure the seasonings are as you like.
 Once cooked, the melted cheese makes it even better.

 - 1 cup salsa

 - 3/4 cup sour cream

 - 1 package cream cheese, softened

 - 1/4 tsp. ground cumin, add more if desired